Juan Valdez Café: Store locations

-As of 2014, Juan Valdez has 300 company-owned, joint-venture and licensed outlets in the world.
-International expansion, which began in 2005, brought new locations to Aruba, Guayaquil, La Paz, Lima Madrid, Miami, New York City, Quito, San José, Costa Rica, Santa Cruz de la Sierra, Panama City, Santiago and Washington D.C.
+In 2014, Juan Valdez has 300 company-owned, joint-venture and licensed outlets in the world.
+International expansion, which began in 2005, brought new locations to Aruba, Guayaquil, La Paz, Lima, Madrid, Miami, New York City, Quito, San José, Costa Rica, Santa Cruz de la Sierra, Panama City, Santiago, Orlando and Washington D.C.
 Despite recent closures in the United States and Spain, the company aims to continue its expansion worldwide through a franchising scheme.
 The company has plans to keep expanding in Bolivia, Ecuador, Chile, San José, Costa Rica, Panama and the United States, as well as opening in new markets such as Mexico, Peru, Venezuela and the Middle East.
-However, the chain is still underrepresented in many countries compared to other world wide coffee chains.
-In June 2017, Juan Valdez Cafe franchise opened its store in Cooper City.
+However, the chain is still underrepresented in many countries compared to other worldwide coffee chains.
+As of 2022, Juan Valdez has 500 stores in the world.